Arozarena's early homer sends Rays past skidding Yankees 3-1

 Pete Fairbanks pitched a perfect sixth, Brooks Raley got the first two outs of the seventh after Donaldson singled and Shawn Armstrong got the next three outs.

-Jason Adam needed four pitches to retire major league home run leader Aaron Judge with a runner on to end the eighth.
+Jason Adam needed four pitches to retire Judge with a runner on to end the eighth.

 Adam also fanned two in a perfect ninth for his seventh save.